svc333/overview/whats-new/index.md

 New as of: 30 November 2018
 {: #profile}

-Your account, billing, and profile information has been simplified.
-You can now view your account information for all of your platform and infrastruture resources in a unified console.
+Your account, billing, and profile information is now simplified.
+You can view your account information for all of your platform and infrastructure resources in a unified console.

 * Your profile and settings area contains information about you as well as your email notification preferences for all resource types.
 * Your account information area contains information about your company or organization, account settings, and quick access for working with resource groups and Cloud Foundry orgs.
 You can even find best practices to help you get up and running quickly!